eiriklv/spotipi/README.md

 * `cd spotipi`
 * `sudo npm install -g gulp`
 * `npm install` - this might take a while, so grab a drink!
+* if you have any issues with npm, try `npm cache clean` and try again

 #### Environment variables
 * `PORT` - Port exposed by this component.